A collection of writing on food insecurity, community psychology, and disability related issues in Aotearoa New Zealand

 The writers behind this newsletter.

 Kia ora!
-I live in Kirikiriroa in Aotearoa New Zealand with my husband, four strapping teenagers, two cats, and a rather energetic dog.
+I live in Kirikiriroa in Aotearoa New Zealand with my husband, four strapping teenagers, and two cats.
 My PhD is in social psychology (the lived experience of food insecurity) and I work in the disability sector.

 Editor of The Kaka, a newsletter and podcast about Aotearoa's political economy.
 Co-founded and edited Newsroom Pro and Interest.co.nz.
 Does speaking engagements too.